Hong Kong police shoot protester, man set on fire

-HONG KONG (AP) — Hong Kong's leader pledged on Monday to "spare no effort" in bringing an end to anti-government protests that have wracked the city for more than five months, following a day of violence in which one person was shot and another set on fire.
+HONG KONG (AP) — Following a day of violence in which one person was shot by police and another set on fire, Hong Kong's leader pledged Monday to "spare no effort" to halt anti-government protests that have wracked the city for more than five months.

-Carrie Lam's comments are likely to fuel speculation that harsher legal and police measures may be in the works to curb the protests.
+The comments by Carrie Lam are likely to fuel speculation that harsher legal and police measures may be in the works.

 "I do not want to go into details, but I just want to make it very clear that we will spare no effort in finding ways and means that could end the violence in Hong Kong as soon as possible," Lam told reporters.